hyprwm/hyprland-wiki/pages/IPC/_index.md

 {{< callout type=warning >}}

 A fullscreen event is not guaranteed to fire on/off once in succession.
-A window might do for example 3 requests to be fullscreen'd, which would result in 3 fullscreen events.
+Some windows may fire multiple requests to be fullscreened, resulting in multiple fullscreen events.

 {{< /callout >}}

 ## How to use socket2 with bash

-example script using socket2 events with bash and `socat`:
+Example script using socket2 events with bash and `socat`:

 ```sh
 #!/bin/sh